Oriented Closed Polyhedral Maps and the Kitaev Model: The algebra of ribbon operators

-of possibly empty\footnote{$\delta_j$ is empty if $(d_j^\out,d_{j+1}^\inn)$ is a vertex loop of length 2.
-Such double edges in $\D(\Sigma)^*$ occur whenever $\Sigma$ has a 2-valent vertex.} curves $\delta_j$ U-separated from $\lambda$ and of "collars" $\gamma_j$ of $\lambda$.
-These collars need not be as simple as the one of Fig. \ref{fig: collar}.
+of possibly empty\footnote{$\delta_j$ is empty if $\bigl(d_j^\out,d_{j+1}^\inn\bigr)$ is a type 0 loop of length~2.
+Such double edges in $\D(\Sigma)^*$ correspond to a 2-valent vertex in~$\Sigma$.} curves $\delta_j$ U-separated from $\lambda$ and of ``collars'' $\gamma_j$ of $\lambda$.
+These collars need not be as simple as the one of Figure~\ref{fig: collar}.
 They can wind around $\lambda$ arbitrary many times, although always counterclockwise.
-For different indices $\gamma_i$ and $\gamma_j$ may overlap arbitrarily or can even coincide.
+For different indices, $\gamma_i$ and~$\gamma_j$ may overlap arbitrarily or can even coincide.

-It is now clear that commutativity of the opholonomies of $\rho$ and $\lambda$ will follow from that of $\gamma$ and $\lambda$ for a single collar $\gamma=(d^\inn,c_1\dots,c_l,d^\out)$.
-A central deformation $\gamma'$ of $\gamma$ can be defined in the code word representation (Lemma \ref{lem: code word}) by means of a homomorphism $\mathfrak{h}:\{T_0^{-1},T_2\}^*\to\{T_0,T_0^{-1},T_2,T_2^{-1}\}^*$ of free monoids as
+It is now clear that commutativity of the opholonomies of $\rho$ and $\lambda$ will follow from that of $\gamma$ and $\lambda$ for a single collar $\gamma=\bigl(d^\inn,c_1,\dots,c_l,d^\out\bigr)$.
+A central deformation $\gamma'$ of $\gamma$ can be defined in the code word representation (Lemma~\ref{def: code word}) by means of a homomorphism $\smash{\mathfrak{h}\colon \bigl\{T_0^{-1},T_2\bigr\}^*}\to\smash{\bigl\{T_0,T_0^{-1},T_2,T_2^{-1}\bigr\}^*}$ of free monoids as

 where $\gamma=\bra a_0,w_\gamma\ket$.
-This means that $\gamma'$ differs from $\gamma$ by replacing each $c_j$ of color $T_2$ by a detour $(b_j,c'_j,d_j)$ of color $\mathfrak{h}(T_2)$ such that the difference $T_2\mathfrak{h}(T_2)^{-1}=T_2T_0T_2T_0$ is a type 1 loop, a conjugate of some $\beta_a$, hence a central curve.
-To see that $\gamma'$ is a central deformation of $\gamma$ introduce the opcurves $\sigma_j:=(d^\inn,c_1\dots,c_j)$ and the lassos $\vartheta_j:=\sigma_j\beta_j\sigma_j^{-1}$ with the central curve $\beta_j=(\tilde{\mathbb{T}}_1c_j,b_j,c'_j,d_j)^{-1}$.
+This means that $\gamma'$ differs from $\gamma$ by replacing each $c_j$ of color $T_2$ by a~detour $\bigl(b_j,c'_j,d_j\bigr)$ of color $\mathfrak{h}(T_2)$ such that the difference $T_2\mathfrak{h}(T_2)^{-1}=T_2T_0T_2T_0$ is a type 1 loop, a conjugate of some $\beta_a$, hence a central curve.
+To see that $\gamma'$ is a central deformation of~$\gamma$ introduce the opcurves $\sigma_j:=\bigl(d^\inn,c_1,\dots,c_j\bigr)$ and the lassos $\vartheta_j:=\sigma_j\beta_j\sigma_j^{-1}$ with the central curve \smash{$\beta_j=\bigl(\tilde{\mathbb{T}}_1c_j,b_j,c'_j,d_j\bigr)^{-1}$}.
 Then we have equality of paths